Spring Boot provides a number of utilities and annotations to help when testing your

 import org.junit.runner.RunWith; import org.springframework.boot.autoconfigure.mongo.embedded.EmbeddedMongoAutoConfiguration; import org.springframework.boot.test.autoconfigure.data.mongo.DataMongoTest; import org.springframework.test.context.junit4.SpringRunner; @RunWith(SpringRunner.class) @DataMongoTest(excludeAutoConfiguration = EmbeddedMongoAutoConfiguration.class) public class ExampleDataMongoNonEmbeddedTests { }

-A list of the auto-configuration that is enabled by @DataMongoTest
+A list of the auto-configuration that is enabled by @DataMongoTest can be

 found in the appendix.

-can be used if you want to test Neo4j applications.
+@DataNeo4jTest can be used if you want to test Neo4j applications.
 By default, it will

 use an in-memory embedded Neo4j (if the embedded driver is available), scan for

-classes and configure Spring Data Neo4j repositories.
+@NodeEntity classes and configure Spring Data Neo4j repositories.
 Regular @Component

-beans will not be loaded into the ApplicationContext
+beans will not be loaded into the ApplicationContext:

 import org.junit.runner.RunWith; import org.springframework.beans.factory.annotation.Autowired; import org.springframework.boot.test.autoconfigure.data.neo4j.DataNeo4jTest; import org.springframework.test.context.junit4.SpringRunner; @RunWith(SpringRunner.class) @DataNeo4jTest public class ExampleDataNeo4jTests { @Autowired private YourRepository repository; // }